gclssvglx/ai-for-ruby-devs/step-3/README.md

 ### Populate the database

 Please note - if you are using a free OpenAI API account, requests are limited to 3 per minute.
-Because of this we are forced to add a `sleep 20.seconds` after each API call.
+Because of this we are forced to add a `sleep 20.seconds` after each API call when building the Vector database.
 If you're using a paid-for account you can simply remove this line.

 We are going to be loading the entire Markdown content of all pages from [The GDS Way](https://gds-way.cloudapps.digital), which at the time of creation had 56 files, so this process will take 18 minutes to load and 'vectorise' all of the data.